San Parteo Church

 San Parteo Church or San Perteo Church (Chapelle de San-Parteo) is a Pisan-Romanesque church located in Corsica, France.
 It is a listed historical monument since 1886.

 The edifice dates to the 11th and 12th century.
 It takes its name from the fifth century San Parteo, a saint of regional renown.
 San Parteo Church lies near the Roman town of Mariana, about 550 m to the west of the Church of Santa Maria Assunta (La Canonica).

 The church is described as having a "grandly sober style".
-It is built over a pagan cemetery and its lintel is said to be "decorated with a Middle Eastern motif; two lions guarding what is believed to be the Tree of Science in the Garden of Eden."
+It is built over a pagan cemetery, and the lintel of a portal is decorated with a Middle Eastern motif; two lions guarding the Tree of Knowledge in the Garden of Eden.